 Onigiri, are balls of rice containing different fillings and wrapped in seaweed.
-Onigiri Asakusa Yadoroku is the oldest onigiri specalist in Tokyo and their onigiri is some of the best available throughout Japan.
-They use different rice depending on the season, and local edo-mae seaweed which is famous for it’s rich flavour.
+Onigiri Asakusa Yadoroku is the oldest onigiri specialist in Tokyo and their onigiri is some of the best available throughout Japan.
+They use different rice depending on the season, and local edo-mae seaweed which is famous for its rich flavor.
 They have a range of fillings from all over Japan, plus some seasonal ones.
-As they stay open until 2am, this is the perfect place to grab a late night bite to eat.
+As they stay open until 2 am, this is the perfect place to grab a late night bite to eat.

 Lunch – 11:30am until 5:00pm, Monday to Saturday

 Dinner – 6:00pm until 2:00am, Monday to Sunday.
-Closed Wednesdays, and the second and forth Tuesday of the month.
+Closed Wednesdays, and the second and fourth Tuesday of the month.
 May close sooner if they run out of rice.